Fishing for Beginners: The Best time to Go Fishing

 During the late afternoon and early evening, the sun is not so strong on the water.
 That’s when the fish are hungry again and starting to cruise the shallows.
 The water all over is generally warmer now, so try to find a spot with moving water.

 Fish are inherently lazy.
-As I said, they are cold blooded so they don’t like to spend energy when they don’t need to.
-They prefer to let the bait come to them.
+As I said, they are cold-blooded so they don’t like to spend energy when they don’t need to.
+They prefer to let the live bait come to them.

-Different season will produce best at different times.
+The different seasons will produce the best at different times.

 Early morning water temperatures are still to low.
 Best to wait until late afternoon when the sun has had time to heat up the water.